wp-plugins/photo-gallery/readme.txt

 *   Photo Gallery Slideshow
 *   Photo Gallery (similar to the main plugin option)

+###IMPORTANT:
-###IMPORTANT: If you think you found a bug in Photo Gallery or have any problem/question concerning the plugin, please check out [Support Forum](http://web-dorado.com/forum/photo-gallery.html) in our website.
+If you think you found a bug in Photo Gallery or have any problem/question concerning the plugin, please check out [Photo Gallery Support Forum](http://web-dorado.com/forum/photo-gallery.html) in our website.
 If you do not find a solution here, do not hesitate to contact us at [info@web-dorado.com](mailto:info@web-dorado.com).

 ### The list of the features:

 *   100% Responsive
-*   Multiple views to choose from: Thumbnails, Image Browser, Slideshow  for galleries and Compact Album, Extended Album views for albums
+*   Multiple gallery views to choose from: Thumbnails, Image Browser, Slideshow  for galleries and Compact Album, Extended Album views for albums
 *   Supports the following types of image files:  JPG, JPEG, PNG and GIF
-*   Unlimited quantity of photos
+*   Unlimited quantity of photos in gallery
 *   Possibility of adding unlimited quantity of galleries/albums
 *   Detailed three-column visual shortcode for adding created gallery/galleries and album/albums into the posts and pages.
 *   Detailed (Extended) album and compact album view
 *   Possibility of changing the roles of who can edit the galleries/albums/images (Author/All Users)
 *   Chances to provide details for images (tags, captions)
 *   Thumbnail editing tools (Crop, rotate and flip)
-*   Possibility of changing the amount  of images displayed  in a single row of an album
+*   Possibility of changing the amount of images displayed in a single row of an album/gallery
 *   Slideshow view with auto play and shuffle features
 *   Audio track playback possibility with the image slideshow
 *   Possibility of adding Watermarks/Advertisements for each individual image